GenericMappingTools/website/about/index.rst

-GMT is an open-source collection of command-line tools for manipulating geographic and Cartesian data sets (including filtering, trend fitting, gridding, projecting, etc.) and producing PostScript_ illustrations ranging from simple x–y plots via contour maps to artificially illuminated surfaces and 3D perspective views.
+GMT is an open-source collection of command-line tools for manipulating geographic and Cartesian data sets (including filtering, trend fitting, gridding, projecting, etc.) and producing high-quality illustrations ranging from simple x–y plots via contour maps to artificially illuminated surfaces and 3D perspective views.
 It supports many map projections and transformations and includes supporting data such as coastlines, rivers, and political boundaries and optionally country polygons.